-The first item in this report is the independent Auditors' report.
-This report tells the reader what the auditor audited and where the Parish Assessor has followed the accounting and financial reporting rules.
-For the years ended in 2003 and 2004, the auditor has given the Parish Assessor what is commonly called "a clean opinion".
-This means that the Parish Assessor is following the accounting rules and the following financial statements reflect the financial position and the financial activity for the two years ended December 31, 2004.
+The first item in this report is the Independent Auditors' Report.
+This report tells the reader what the auditor audited and if the Parish Assessor has followed the accounting and financial reporting rules.
+For the year ended in 2005, the auditor has given the Parish Assessor what is commonly called "a clean opinion".
+This means that the Parish Assessor is following the accounting rules and the following financial statements reflect the financial position and the financial activity for the year ended December 31, 2005.
 The auditors' report is signed by the independent auditor.
 The auditors' report may be found on pages 1 and 2 of this financial report.